dherkova/GTE-Challenge/MATLAB/README.md

 ## History

+### November 12, 2013
+Added independent scripts for: challenge generation, the challenge itself and validation.

 ### November 11, 2013

 Added the remaining scripts.
 Now there is enough to go from NEST input to the reconstruction.

 ### November 8, 2013